ArianRM/ArianRM/README.md

 # 💫 About Me:
-I'm currently working in IT Audit and Cibersecurity<br>I'm looking to collaborate in startups.<br>
+I'm currently working in IT Audit and Cibersecurity<br>I'm looking to work in software development & collaborate in startups.<br>

 ## 🌐 Socials: